Classification of 1+0 two-dimensional Hamiltonian operators: Classification in and two components

 In this paper, we provide a classification of the $1+0$ degenerate operators of form \eqref{operator2} in $2D$ and in the case of two and three components.
 As pointed out before, we recall that for the homogeneous case of the first order operator \eqref{operator}, a full classification in $2D$ with two and three components has been proposed by Mokhov \cite{mok} in the non degenerate case and by Savoldi $et \, al.$ in \cite{Savoldi1, Savoldi2} in the degenerate case.
 Hence, the problem of classifying Hamiltonian operators of form \eqref{operator2} is reduced to the problem of classifying their ultralocal part and its compatibility with the first order homogeneous Hamiltonian operators already classified in literature.
 In order to do so, we need to require that the conditions given in Theorems \ref{hamw} and \ref{hamtu} are verified.\\ The needed calculations have been performed with the use of computer algebra methods.
 The importance of symbolic computation for the analysis of Hamiltonian structures is itself a topic of research \cite{cpal1, cpal2}.\\ In this section, we focus on the two components case, with $u$ and $v$ depending on $t$ and on the variables $x$ and $y$.
 Casati and Hu \cite{Casati} already provided the classification for the non degenerate case, so for this number of components we treat only the degenerate one.

 We consider the two possible forms of the degenerate homogeneous operator provided by Savoldi in \cite{Savoldi1}, i.e.

 and and the ultralocal structure

 At this point, we look for the form of non-homogeneous structures starting from the pairs $(P_i, \omega)$.
-Taking into account theorems \ref{hamw}, and \ref{hamtu}, we are able to give the following \begin{theorem} The operator $P_1 + \omega$ is Hamiltonian if and only if $f(u,v)= F(v)$, where $F(v)$ is an arbitrary function.
-The operator $P_2 + \omega$ is Hamiltonian if and only if $f(u,v)= \frac{F(v)}{u}$, where $F(v)$ is an arbitrary function. \end{theorem}
+Taking into account theorems \ref{hamw}, and \ref{hamtu}, we are able to give the following\\ \begin{theorem} The operator $P_1 + \omega$ is Hamiltonian if and only if $f(u,v)= F(v)$, where $F(v)$ is an arbitrary function.
+The operator $P_2 + \omega$ is Hamiltonian if and only if $f(u,v)= \frac{F(v)}{u}$, where $F(v)$ is an arbitrary function. \end{theorem} \begin{proof} The first and the second condition of Theorem $\ref{hamtu}$ are trivially satisfied by the operators under consideration.
+Hence, we just need to compute conditions \eqref{condizioneT} and \eqref{condizioneTder}.
+Here, we explicit the calculations for $P_1+\omega.$\\ Fixing $i=k=\alpha=1$ and $j=2,$ we obtain